Danial Kalbasi

 • The other engineer uses the same tech stacks and tools

-• The other engineer is know how to act on rushed projects (Many don’t, and that’s okay)
+• The other engineer knows how to act on rushed projects (Many don’t, and that’s okay)

 • The other engineer is working with your team frequently, and she knows what you are up to